SAM BOB | Trickster

 VERN BEVIS | Darryl-with-a-Chip-on-his-Shoulder

 Vern hails from Vancouver and is from the Okanagan Nation.
 He has been involved in Vancouver’s film industry for over a decade as a filmmaker and as an actor.
 Vern will appear in episodes of the upcoming Altered Carbon, the Netflix science fiction television series.
 He has also appeared in Market Master’s Legal (TVC) and No Reservations (directed by Trevor Carroll).
-Vern’s music and poetry can be heard on Soundcloud under the stage name Broadway Street, and music videos on Broken Dreams Entertainment (YouTube).
-He also has a personal YouTube channel.
+Vern’s music and poetry can be heard on Soundcloud under the stage name Broadway Street, and on his personal YouTube channel.